TonyHC/Project-Management-Tool/README.md

 - Implement drag and drop functionality for lists using [react-beautiful-dnd](https://www.npmjs.com/package/react-beautiful-dnd) and [react-usestateref](https://www.npmjs.com/package/react-usestateref) packages

-## How to visit web application hosted by Heroku
+## How to visit the web application hosted by Heroku
 - Head to https://user-project-management-tool.herokuapp.com

-- Project Management Tool web application is hosted on [Heroku](https://devcenter.heroku.com/) with the [ClearDB MySQL](https://devcenter.heroku.com/articles/cleardb) addon
+- Project Management Tool is hosted on [Heroku](https://devcenter.heroku.com/) with the [ClearDB MySQL](https://devcenter.heroku.com/articles/cleardb) addon

 ## Features

 **Non-Registered User**
-- Only have access to the Landing, Login or Register page
+- Only have access to the Landing, Login, or Register page
-  - Accessing a url not part of the web app shows a NotFound page
+  - Accessing a URL not part of the web app shows a NotFound page

 - All other pages are protected routes
-  - User tries to access a private route, the user is redirected back to the Login page
+  - When a user tries to access a private page; the web application redirects the user back to the Login page

 - When registering a new user, the username needs to be unique

 <br>**Registered User**

-- Cannot access the Login or Register page
+- Restricted access to the Login or Register page
-  - Attempting to access these pages will redirected user back to the Dashboard page
+  - Attempting to access these pages will redirect the user back to the Dashboard page

-- A authenticated user can stay logged in for a maximum of 1 hour
+- An authenticated user can stay logged in for a maximum of 1 hour
-  - After 1 hour passes, the auto logout feature triggers forcing user to log off and redirect back to Login page
+  - After 1 hour passes, the auto-logout feature triggers, forcing the user to log off and redirect back to the Login page

-- A user can perform CRUD operations associated with a project on Dashboard page
+- A user can perform CRUD operations associated with a project on the Dashboard page
-  - In addition, can perform CRUD operations for a task associated with a project on ProjectBoard page
+  - A user can also perform CRUD operations for a task associated with a project on the ProjectBoard page

-- Drag and drop a project task in the ProjectBoard page for the following cases where each list is <br> filtered by status and sorted by position in ascending order:
+- Drag and drop a project task on the ProjectBoard page for the following cases where each list is  <br> filtered by status and sorted by position in ascending order:
   - Reordering within the same list
   - Moving to another list